 MTI highly values the full participation of entire families in the debriefing process.
 For this reason, we require family members (parents and any children who have not yet graduated high school) to attend DAR together.
 If you believe extenuating circumstances prevent your family from fulfilling this requirement, please contact our office before registering for a program.

 DAR employs staff that have significant cross-cultural experience and are willing to be vulnerable about the paradoxes of cross-cultural ministry and re-entry – the gory and the glory stories.

 DAR provides an environment that can have a lasting impact on your effectiveness, endurance and personal vitality.

 Rates include tuition, materials, housing and food.
 Deposit is $150 per adult.

 Once your deposit payment has been processed and your application approved, you will receive an invoice for your outstanding balance.
-DAR prices for children are based on their age at the time of the program.
+DAR prices for children are based on their age at the start of the program.